eurozulu/textnumbers/README.md

 ### Languages

 French, Dutch and English are provided with English being the default.
+Some experimental languages (unfinshed) also included: Spanish, Roman
-Languages are expressed as json files, located in the `languages` directory, which must reside in the same directory as the executable.
+Languages are expressed as json files, located in the `languages/` directory, which must reside in the same directory as the executable.
 Use the sample files as an example of the structure.